 - Example: Lead Generation For Financial Advisors: 3 Steps To 3X AUM

 - CTR: 2.3%

 Defining how-to guides as ‘absurdly productive for driving leads’ and this post as ‘a machine for converting new leads,’ Brian Robben, CEO & Founder of Robben Media says, “The 5,498 - word beast gives exact step-by-step information on how a financial advisor can use an unconventional method to drive new business.
 Advisors and wealth managers love it.
 I’m convinced this works because the visitor has full proof of our process, methodology, and results...
 We’re giving it all away practically.
 For one, it’s easy for prospects to now put themselves in the client’s shoes and visualize the transformation for their own business.
 Two, they're likely thinking if that blog post is free, I bet their paid services are magnificent.
 That’s why content marketing wins the day.”

 Every website aspires to have a higher organic click-through rate as it determines the number of clicks to a site, ultimately affecting sales.
-With SEO, try to be on the first page, and then stand out with your headlines, featured snippets, and personal approach.
 Relevant and value-driven content that educates visitors and keeps them engaged for a long time wins in the long run.
-Let the top digital marketing companies take over your marketing from top to bottom.
+With SEO, try to be on the first page and then stand out with your headlines, featured snippets, and personal approach.
+Let the qualified digital marketing services take care of your marketing from top to bottom.
 Get inspired from the blog post examples given here, and achieve that ever-coveted higher organic CTR!